-Observations concerning the bridge included some minor spalling on columns, minor cracking on light towers and erosion under the bridge.
+Observations concerning the bridge included some minor spalling on columns, unsealed joints on pile footings, and a leak in the water collection piping system.
 Also noted was a repair to bent cap 2 that had previously settled.

 2.7.3 Lewisville Lake Toll Bridge Walls